-But in all the furor over the book, Sally's story has been forgotten.
+But in all the furor over the book, Horner's story has been forgotten.

-Canadian author Sarah Weinman's new book The Real Lolita: The Kidnapping of Sally Horner and the Novel that Scandalized the World is an extensively-reported account of Sally's life and captivity.
-She first wrote about the case in a longform article for Hazlitt.
+Canadian author Sarah Weinman's book The Real Lolita: The Kidnapping of Sally Horner and the Novel that Scandalized the World is an extensively-reported account of Horner's life and captivity.
+She first wrote about the case in a long-form article for Hazlitt.

-Weinman told The Sunday Edition's host Michael Enright she wanted Sally "to essentially be as immortal as Lolita is in literature."
+Weinman told The Sunday Edition's host Michael Enright she wanted Horner "to essentially be as immortal as Lolita is in literature."

 A life-altering dare

-In March 1948, Sally Horner walked into a store in Camden, New Jersey, to steal a notebook on a dare from a girls' club.
+In March 1948, Horner walked into a store in Camden, N.J., to steal a notebook on a dare from a girls' club.

 "She was a lonely kid," Weinman said.
 "So long as she completed this initiation ... that would get her into the club."